Pope Joan

 The inciting incident occurs at 19 minutes when Vikings attack Johanna's village, killing her family including her beloved brother.
 She survives but loses everything, forcing her to flee and fundamentally disrupting her world..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 38 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Johanna makes the active choice to fully commit to her disguise as "Brother Johannes" and pursue knowledge at the monastery school.
+This reveals the protagonist's commitment to Johanna makes the active choice to fully commit to her disguise as "Brother Johannes" and pursue knowledge at the monastery school.
 She cuts her hair and fully embraces her new identity, crossing the point of no return., moving from reaction to action.

 The Collapse moment at 112 minutes (75% through) represents the emotional nadir.
 Here, During a public papal procession, Johanna goes into labor and gives birth in front of the crowd.
 Her secret is revealed in the most catastrophic way possible.
-The whiff of death: her entire identity, authority, and life are destroyed in an instant., reveals the protagonist at their lowest point.
+The whiff of death: her entire identity, authority, and life are destroyed in an instant., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 120 minutes initiates the final act resolution at 81% of the runtime.
 Johanna accepts her fate with dignity.
 She synthesizes her dual identity—no longer hiding as Johannes or denying Johanna, but embracing the truth of who she is: a woman of knowledge, faith, and courage who challenged an unjust system., demonstrating the transformation achieved throughout the journey.